jwd83/obsidian-the-maze/Thinkers/Richard Feynman.md

-I believe them to be possibly the most brilliant, insightful and influential scientist since [[Albert Einstein]].
+I think Feynman may be the most brilliant, insightful and influential scientist since [[Albert Einstein]].
 Unified several forces of nature into a single theory - [[Quantum Electrodynamics]].

 The book [[Quantum Man]] by [[Lawrence M. Krauss ]] tells the story of Feynman's life and contributions to science.